 - Top with yogurt (or ice cream!)

-- For more protein – add cooked red lentils, hemp seeds, or walnuts
+- For more protein – add cooked red lentils, greek yogurt, egg whites, or chocolate protein powder

-- For more fiber – add chia seeds or ground flax seeds
+- For more fiber – add chia seeds, fresh fruit like ripe bananas or ground flax seeds

-- For more flavor – add fruit, peanut butter, or shredded coconut
+- For more flavor – add fruit, peanut butter, vanilla extract, cacao powder or shredded coconut

-If you are looking to make a vegan brownie baked oatmeal – be sure to choose chocolate chips that are vegan and dairy free.
-Or add nuts instead.
+If you are vegan and looking to make a nutritious breakfast with this brownie baked oats recipe – be sure to choose chocolate chips that are vegan and dairy free.

 Brownie Baked Oats

-Try this super healthy and chocolatey brownie baked oats to lower your cholesterol, manage your blood sugar and keep you full until lunch!
+Try this super healthy breakfast with wholesome ingredients and chocolatey vegan brownie baked oats to lower your cholesterol, manage your blood sugar and keep you full until lunch!

 Also, one quick request: if you love how this recipe looks or tastes, please leave me a 5-star rating and a nice comment.
 Ratings help more people find my recipes which helps me keep providing them.
 Thank you!